Fostering Children at Christmas

 “Why does Santa come here and not to my house?”

 For a looked-after child, queries like this are important.
 They could even be signs of bigger questions, like ‘will I ever go home?’, or they could just be ensuring they don’t miss out on Christmas presents!

 Firstly, if you’re not sure about your foster child’s plans for the festive period; contact their social worker and try to find out whether the child will definitely be staying for Christmas.
 Once you’re certain of this, you can assure your foster child.
 With very small children it might be a nice idea to visit Santa with them so that he can reassure them that he always knows where their presents need to go, even if they are in foster care.

 Explaining why they can’t spend Christmas at ‘home’…

 It’s very common for foster children to want to go home at Christmas.
 Even those who come from abusive or distressing homes can express this sentiment.
 They may express it in many different words or through a variety of behaviours.
 A number of children in care may even be concerned about a parent or family member being alone a Christmas.
 Often your foster child may be trying to say that they will be sad Christmas without their family, but they don’t want to admit it out loud.

 If it’s possible, you can try and include some family contact, via phone calls or Skype, on Christmas day.
 If it’s not possible, you can try simple things like getting the child to write a letter or card to their family that may be missing them.
 You should explain to them that their family want them to enjoy Christmas, and not worry about them.

 Are you interested in Fostering this Christmas?

 If you think you could make a difference to a child’s life, please get in touch with us.
 We are always looking for loving, caring homes for children and young people who have no place to call home.
-Please submit your details using the form below and we will get back to you as soon as possible.
+You can call, text or WhatsApp Rachael on 07938 575 738; or send an email to email@example.com.
+If you would prefer us to call you, please submit your details using the form below; and we’ll get back to you soon!